 by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

-ASHA’s theme this year is “Communication Takes Care.”
-I’m putting a spin on that to broaden its scope for clinicians practicing in the field of dysphagia: Speech-Language Pathologists take care of the whole person through good communication and constant support and caring!
+ASHA’s theme that year was “Communication Takes Care.”
+I’m putting a spin on that to broaden its scope for clinicians practicing in the field of dysphagia: Speech-Language Pathologists take care of the whole person through good communication, support, and caring!

 In this blog I want to direct this caring to people who have had the life-altering experience of difficulty swallowing (dysphagia) due to head and neck cancer and its treatments.